bredamatt/cardano-notes/revealjs/midterm/guarantees.md

 ### Liveness

-- If all honest nodes in the system attempt to include a transaction, then after $u$ slots (the transaction confirmation time) all nodes will report the transaction as stable.
+- If all honest nodes in the system attempt to include a transaction, then after _u_ slots (the transaction confirmation time) all nodes will report the transaction as stable.
 - Since block production is probabilistic, delays can happen and large number of nodes as well as good synchronisation is required

 * No guarantees for liveness of governance